 - ¾ Cup Pecans: I would suggest using roasted pecans, as they tend to give a better flavor, and you can use them roughly chopped for this recipe.

-- 2 Cups All Purpose Flour: I often use cake flour in place of all-purpose flour.
+- 2 Cups All-Purpose Flour: I often use cake flour in place of all-purpose flour.
 However, do not use bread flour because it has too much gluten.

 - 1 Teaspoon Baking Powder: The perfect leavening agent to make the cookies rise, just enough.